TrickzTwix/Test/Placeholders.md

 %factionsuuid_faction_kills% | Total kills this Faction has
 %factionsuuid_faction_deaths% | Total deaths this Faction has
 %factionsuuid_faction_maxvaults% | Max vaults this Faction can have

-## Internal Placeholders
-Spots that you can use placeholders from other plugins in FactionsUUID text:
-- [ ] f show